For some of us, it’s a warm, relaxed opportunity to catch up with people we love and don’t see often enough.

 This is hard work, but much less difficult than getting drawn into a silly screaming match when all you want to do is eat too much and get home in time to watch the game.

-- Think this through before you arrive;
+- Think things through before the festivities begin;

-- Repeat as needed, ad nauseum.
+- Repeat it as needed, ad nauseum.